 >>> values = (1, 2, 3, 4, 5) >>> values[-1] 5

-Loop with Stringsfor
+for Loop with Stringsfor loop

 >>> for ch in team: ... print(ch) ...
 R e d S o x